mattcaron/homebrew_games/6mm_modern/notes.md

 As a result, melee combat represents more of a close range firefight and therefore the "determine attacks" phase of melee combat is the same as that of ranged combat, as the charging unit fights with all their small arms.
-The principal difference is that the defending unit gets to shoot back.
+The same holds true for the defender.

 Further, the principal CCW in this ruleset will end up being the submachine gun, as it is more compact and manueverable in close quarters, but the tradeoff for